RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

       How?
       -> Use Store address buffer
-        store buffer contains addresses of all pending store operations.
+        Store buffer contains addresses of all pending store operations.
         An operation is issued to the memory.
         Then the store buffer is checked to see if there is a pending store to the same address.

   Miss handling status registers (MHSR's)

     MHSR is used to track the status of outstanding cache misses, and allow multiple requests to the memory hierarchy to be overlapped.

     ① Tracking Cache Miss Requests
     The Miss Handling Status Register (MHSR) stores the status of ongoing cache miss requests.